MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

 This issue is caused by one or more uninitialized disks being attached to one or more cluster nodes.
 To resolve the issue, initialize all attached storage using DiskMgmt.msc, DISKPART.EXE, or the `Initialize-Disk` PowerShell cmdlet.

 We're working on providing an update that permanently resolves this issue.
-If you're interested in assisting us and you have a Microsoft Premier Support agreement, please email SRFEED@microsoft.com so that we can work with you on filing a backport request.
+Contact Microsoft Support for more information.

 ## GPT error when attempting to create a new SR partnership